MultiSafepay/docs/content/integrations/shopify-beta.md

 ## Currencies

-Payments are processed in the webshop's default currency only.
+Payments are processed only in the default currency of the webshop.

 ## Reconciliation